Skip to main content

 You will be prompted to add a comment when changing/updating the status of a ticket.

-You can also specify additional email recipients if you want someone outside the workflow to be kept in the loop.
+You can also specify additional recipient to the email if you want to keep someone in the loop, even if they’re not part of the usual process.

 Additional Options/Configuration:

-Ticket workflows can also have a variety of different options configured to give extra functionality:
+Ticket workflows can also have a variety of different options configured to give extra functionality.
+Your organization may have the following options configured:

 • Multi-delegation Workflows